 Google Voice needs no introduction: it’s one of the most popular tools for getting a free US number.
 That said, it’s not a perfect solution — the free version of Google Voice is only available in the US.

-The only way to get a US mobile number outside the US is to buy a Google Voice for Business plan and add an active Google Workspace subscription for a minimum of $7 per user per month.
-Even if you do decide to have a paid account, keep in mind texting is still only available to US customers.
+The only way to get a US mobile number outside the US is to buy a Google Voice for Business plan for $10 per month for an individual user.
+If you want a plan with multiple users, you’ll also need a Workspace subscription, which starts at $7 per user per month.
+Even on paid accounts, texting is only available to US customers.

 Google Voice for Google Workspace does offer free voice calls to the US.
 Plus you get calls to Canada, if you’re a US user.
 But beyond voicemail transcriptions and business hour settings, it provides limited features to help your business grow.